When Locally Linear Embedding Hits Boundary: Preliminaries for LLE under the manifold with boundary setup

-\begin{definition} Define the {\em augmented vector} at $x\in M$ as
+\begin{definition} Define the augmented vector at $x\in M$ as

 which is a $\mathbb{R}^p$-valued vector field on $M$. \end{definition} The nomination of $\mathbf{T}(x)$ comes from analyzing the kernel associated with LLE.
-It has been shown in \cite[Corollary 3.1]{Wu_Wu:2017} that the kernel associated with LLE under the $\epsilon$-radius ball scheme for the nearest neighbor search is not symmetric and is defined as
+It has been shown in \cite[Corollary 3.1]{Wu_Wu:2017} that the kernel associated with LLE is not symmetric and is defined as

-We call $\mathbf{T}(x)$ the {\em augmented vector} since it augments the symmetric $0-1$ kernel $K(x,y)=\chi_{B_{\epsilon}^{\mathbb{R}^p}(\iota(x))}(y)$ by the inner product of $\mathbf{T}(x)$ and $[(\iota(y)-\iota(x))\chi_{B_{\epsilon}^{\mathbb{R}^p}(\iota(x))}(y)]$.
+We call $\mathbf{T}(x)$ the {\em augmented vector} since it augments the symmetric $0-1$ kernel $K(x,y)=\chi_{B_{\epsilon}^{\mathbb{R}^p}(\iota(x))}(\iota(y))$ by the inner product of $\mathbf{T}(x)$ and $[(\iota(y)-\iota(x))\chi_{B_{\epsilon}^{\mathbb{R}^p}(\iota(x))}(\iota(y))]$.
 Notice that the vector $\mathbf{T}_{n,x_k}$ defined in (\ref{Definition:Tn}) is a discretization of $\mathbf{T}(x)$ and the theoretical justification is provided in Appendix \ref{proof of theorem t0}.